Medu vada

 Medu vada (/kn/; lit. 'soft vada' in Tamil and Kannada) is a South Indian breakfast snack made from Vigna mungo (black lentil).
 It is usually made in a doughnut shape, with a crispy exterior and soft interior.
 A popular food item in South Indian cuisine it is generally eaten as a breakfast or a snack.

 Etymology

-"Medu" (ಮೆದು) means "soft" in Kannada, thus "medu vada" means "soft vada".
-The dish is often mentioned simply as "vade" on menus.
-Other names for the dish include uddina vade Kannada, urad vada, medhu vadai, ulundu vadai (Tamil), garelu(గారెలు) (Telugu), uzhunnu vada (Malayalam), batuk (Nepali), and ulundu vadai (Sinhala).
+"Medu" (ಮೆದು, மெது) means "soft" in both languages, thus "medu vada" means "soft vada".
+The dish is often mentioned simply as "vada" on menus.
+Other names for the dish include uddina vade Kannada, urad vada, medhu vadai, uzhundu vadai (Tamil), garelu (Telugu), uzhunnu vada (Malayalam), batuk (Nepali).

 History

 According to Vir Sanghvi, the origin of medu vada can be traced with "some certainty" to the Maddur town in present-day Karnataka.
 The dish was made popular outside South India by Udupi restaurateurs of Mumbai.

 Preparation

 The medu vada is made primarily of black lentils (urad dal) batter.
 The black lentils are soaked in water for several hours, and then ground to a paste.
 The paste may be flavoured with other ingredients such as asafoetida, methi seeds (fenugreek), ginger, cumin seeds, black pepper, curry leaves, chillies and coconut pieces.
 It is then patted into doughnut-shapes and fried in oil until golden brown.

 One variation involves baking instead of frying.
 Other variations of the dish involve use of pulses other than black lentils.
 For example, am-bada (or aama vadai) is made with chana dal (split chickpea lentil); occasionally, tuar (pigeon pea) and masoor (lentil) are also used.